 ‘Last User’ and ‘User Policy’ indicate which user is currently (or was last) logged on at the device and which permission policy applies.

-The last column provides a hamburger menu with shortcuts to common tasks such as malware scans, or to edit the device settings.
+The last column provides a menu with 3 vertical dots with shortcuts to common tasks such as malware scans, or to edit the device settings.